 - 1 / 10 Ljubelj labour camp

-the start of the construction of the tunnel, intended to improve the transportation connection with the region of then Yugoslavia, goes back to 1941.
+The start of the construction of the tunnel, intended to improve the transportation connection with the region of then Yugoslavia, goes back to 1941.
 Because the partisans in June of that year burned down the camp, in which there were 42 civilians, the work was not continued until two years later.
-In addition to a barracks for civilian workers and technical administration a barracks for camp inmates was erected on the left side, surrounded by barbed wire and four watchtowers.
-The labour force was provided by the Mauthausen extermination camp, to whom the labour camp in Podljubelj was subordinated militarily.
+In addition to a barracks for civilian workers and technical administration, a barracks for camp inmates was erected on the left side, surrounded by barbed wire and four watchtowers.
+The labour force was provided by the Mauthausen extermination camp, to whom the labour camp in Podljubelj was militarily subordinated.

 The first internees began to arrive in July 1943.
-The majority were French but there were also Poles, Russians, Yugoslavs, Czechs, Norwegians, Greeks, Belgians, Italians, Dutch, Luxembourgers, German, and Austrians.
+The majority were French but there were also Poles, Russians, Yugoslavs, Czechs, Norwegians, Greeks, Belgians, Italians, Dutch, Luxembourgers, Germans, and Austrians.
 Most were political prisoners but some were interned for refusing forced labour or after being captured in raids.
-Germans and Austrians with a criminal past were given leadership roles or assigned easier work.
+Germans and Austrians with a criminal record were given leadership roles or assigned easier work.

 Despite a ban on contacts, civilian workers helped the prisoners, enabling contact with their families by smuggling in letters and packages.
 An especially important role was played by the engineer Janko Tišler from Golnik, who in 1944 fled to join the partisans when it was discovered that he was helping prisoners.
 He later wrote about his experience in the book Mauthausen at Ljubelj – the concentration camp at the Slovenian-Austrian border.